top of page

 EB-2 National Interest Waiver

-A National Interest Waiver (NIW) petition is part of the employment-based, second-preference immigration category where the requirements of employment offer and Labor Certification are waived because the applicant’s endeavor is in the “national interest” of U.S.
+A National Interest Waiver (NIW) petition is part of the employment-based, second-preference immigration category where the requirements of employment offer and Labor Certification are waived because the applicant’s endeavor is in the “national interest” of U.S. It is designed for individuals with advanced degrees or exceptional ability whose work is deemed to be in the national interest of the United States.
+It allows qualified applicants to bypass the usual requirement of a job offer and labor certification, enabling them to self-petition for a green card.

 EB-2 Eligibility